What is it?

 Is this the right option for me?

 All fluoride toothpastes marketed in the US are required by the FDA to bear certain warning language that caution against accidental ingestion.
 Most of the concerns raised about fluoride have stemmed from controversy surrounding the fluoridation of municipal drinking water supplies.
 The question of mass fluoridation of public water is an entirely separate issue from including fluoride in toothpaste.
 Fluoride toothpaste is applied directly to the surface of the teeth, delivers a benefit, and is immediately rinsed out.
-Water fluoridation, by contrast, depends on fluoride ingestion.

 Tom's of Maine recognizes that no two people are alike, and even with naturally derived ingredients, some individuals may develop an allergic reaction that is unique to them.
 As with any product, be sure to discontinue use if you experience discomfort or other indications that the product may not be appropriate for your individual body chemistry.